Busoga: Demographics

-Demographics
+Urban Population

-During the 19th century, one of the main routes along which Europeans travelled from the coast to Buganda passed through southern Busoga.
-Speke, James Grant, Gerald Portal, Frederick Lugard, J. R. Macdonald and Bishop Tucket noted that Busoga had plentiful food and was densely populated.
 However, between 1898–99 and 1900–01 the first cases of sleeping sickness were reported.

 In 1906, orders were issued to evacuate the region.
 Despite attempts to clear the area, the epidemic continued until 1910.
 As a result, most of the densely populated parts of Busoga (with an original population of over 200,000) were depopulated within ten years.
 Lubas Palace at Bukaleba and the European fruit mission collapsed, and survivors were relocated to other parts of Busoga.
 Southern Busoga, about one-third of the kingdom's area, was depopulated by 1910.
 During the 1920s and 1930s, some evacuees who survived the epidemic began to return to their original land.
 In 1940 a new outbreak appeared in the area, and only in 1956 did resettlement (promoted by the government) begin again.

 The result of the epidemic was that southern Busoga, its most densely populated area, was virtually uninhabited.
 Other areas affected by sleeping sickness, including eastern Bukooli and Busiki, were depopulated as well.
 Famines also triggered substantial population movements.
 Parts of northeastern Busoga and the adjacent Bukandi district (across the Mpologoma River) experienced famines in 1898–1900, 1907, 1908, 1917, 1918 and 1944.
 Populations in these areas shrank; many people were killed by the famines, and survivors moved to other areas for safety.

 The effects of these movements were apparent in the growth in population of central and peri-urban Busoga.
 Many Basoga left Busoga during this period for other districts.